 When the number of polar bears taken was held constant, the effect of varying the sex ratio in the kill depended on whether the female component increased or declined (Figs. 5 and 6).
-When increasing selectivity for males allowed numbers of females to increase, the number of males first declined because of increased per capita harvest mortality, but eventually recovered and increased as the reproductive potential (i.e., abundance of females) of the population increased (Fig. 5).
+When increasing selectivity for males allowed numbers of females to increase, the number of males first declined because of increased per capita harvest mortality, but eventually recovered and increased as the reproductive potential (i.e., abundance of females) of the population increased

+(Fig. 5).
 Similarly, the mean age of males and females in the harvest declined when reduced selectivity for males caused the number of females (and subsequently the sustainable yield) to decline (Fig. 6).
-However, where increased selectivity for males allowed females to increased (Fig. 5B), the initial decline in mean age of males recovered as the total population increased (Fig. 6A).
-The eventual mean age of both males in the population and harvested males depended on the stable age distribution realized when the population had increased such that per capita rates of harvest mortality (constant numbers taken) were no longer significant relative to per capita rates of natural mortality.
+However, where increased selectivity for males allowed females to increase (Fig. 5B), the initial decline in mean age of males recovered as the total population increased (Fig. 6A).